rpaul48/pyret-moss/README.md

 -t, --guarantee <VALUE>                 Sets the guarantee threshold
-    --ignore-content <DIR>              Ignore portions of submissions that match any file's content in DIR --ignore-files "<FILE>[ <FILE>]"    Ignore submission files with the given names --match-threshold <VALUE>           Only report submission pairs with match percentage at least VALUE (0-100) -o, --output <FILE>                     Write analysis to FILE instead of stdout -v, --verbose                           More logging -p, --no-pauses                         Don't pause for confirmation to continue when rendering results
+    --ignore-content <DIR>              Ignore portions of submissions that match any file's content in DIR --ignore-files "<FILE>[ <FILE>]"    Ignore submission files with the given names --match-threshold <VALUE>           Only report submission pairs with pair percentile at least VALUE (0-100) -o, --output <FILE>                     Write analysis to FILE instead of stdout -v, --verbose                           More logging -p, --no-pauses                         Don't pause for confirmation to continue when rendering results